shakahl/go-schemaless/README.md

 3. Run both shell scripts inside tools/create_shard_schemas, one at a time, loading the generated sql file into Postgres and MySQL locally.

-(TODO: Future versions will split the tool's functionality in a way that it can be integrated into an organization's "data fabric", creating schemas + grants semi-automatically for you, on different sets of shards)

 4. Now, you can run tests a bit more easily.
 For me, this looks like: